RESOLVING PEOPLE'S CONFLICTING BELIEFS ABOUT HOMOSEXUALITY

 of a single conservative about even one item related to homosexuality.

-Many, perhaps most, liberals are also extremely confident that their beliefs
+- The views of liberal or progressive Christians and Jews: Many, perhaps most, are also extremely confident that their beliefs

-are correct, because many of them are based on hard data from replicated human
+are correct, partly because of the hard data from replicated human

 sexuality and genetic studies.
 For example: